Dr-Xiaogaren/T2E/README.md

 ## 1. Usage

-We reproduced algorithms of MAGGPD, MAAC, MAPPO, and IPPO.
+We designed several algorithms based on MAGGPD, MAAC, MAPPO, and IPPO.
 The `./envs` subfolder contains environment implementations based on [MPE](https://github.com/openai/multiagent-particle-envs.).
 And the `./offpolicy` and `./onpolicy` subfolders contain the corresponding algorithms implementation.

 ## 2. Installation & Environment
 1. Create an environment using conda